During the festival several awards are presented. Below you can find an overview of the various competitions and prizes.

 World Soundtrack Awards

-Film Fest Ghent closes each year with the prestigious World Soundtrack Awards.
+Film Fest Gent closes each year with the prestigious World Soundtrack Awards.
 These awards honour composers for screen and their work, with the winners being announced at a special gala event.

 Joseph Plateau Honorary Award

-The Joseph Plateau Honorary Award - inspired by professor Plateau and his phenakisticope - is presented to special guests of Film Fest Ghent whose have left an indelible mark on the history of international filmmaking.
+The Joseph Plateau Honorary Award - inspired by professor Plateau and his phenakistiscope - is presented to special guests of Film Fest Gent who have left an indelible mark on the history of international filmmaking.